LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 As we might have multiple `cores,` we need to multiply by PercpuUsage and then convert to a percentage by multiplying by 100.0.

 On the backend, how is this cpu data being interpreted?
 The docker uses `cgroups` (`control groups`) to control process resources.
-It controls `CPU, memory, diskIO, network, etc., for process groups.
+It controls `CPU, memory, diskIO, network., for process groups.

-For example, when we ask docker to provide only `50%` of the cpu by using `--cpu-quota="50000"` we actually update the cpu_quota in cgroups:
+For example, when we ask docker to provide only `50%` of the cpu by using `--cpu-quota="50000"` we actually update the cpu_quota in processes cgroup:

 ```bash
 $ docker run --name="single-cpu-killer" --rm --cpuset-cpus="0" --cpu-quota="50000" looper